 Now that fall is on the horizon it’s a good time to look at our sleep patterns and see how we can support better sleep.

 Healthy Brain Function

-- Our brains needs a reset– the studies out there show that a good night’s sleep enhances learning, improves our attention during the day and allows us to make better decisions.
-With deep, restful sleep we are more creative and happy.
+- Our brains need a reset– the studies out there show that a good night’s sleep enhances learning, improves our attention during the day and allows us to make better decisions.
+With deep, restful sleep we are more creative and happier.
 Sleep deprivation has been shown to alter activity in the brain, where our nerves and body processes are not firing correctly.
 Our thinking changes, behavior is altered and we are less resilient to the stressors that come at us.